Your first step toward discovering why freediving is becoming a popular way to explore beneath the waves. No previous freediving course is required.

 Avoid disappointment, download and review the Diver Medical form to ensure you won’t need a physician’s approval to dive before enrolling in a scuba course.
 Instructors, divemasters and dive shop staff are not physicians and should not be asked for medical advice; only medical professionals can give medical clearance to dive.

-If you (or your physician) have questions about medical fitness to dive, contact the experts at Divers Alert Network (DAN), or your own Doctor.
+If you (or your physician) have questions about medical fitness to dive, contact the experts at Divers Alert Network (DAN).